lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

   IDENTIFIED BY id-aa-evidence
 }
 ~~~
+{: #variant-fixme title="Figure Name FixMe4"}

-The Extension variant is intended only for use within CRMF CSRs and MUST NOT be used within X.509 certificates due to the privacy implications of publishing Evidence about the end entity's hardware environment.
+The Extension variant illustrated in {{variant-fixme}} is intended only for use within CRMF CSRs and MUST NOT be used within X.509 certificates due to the privacy implications of publishing Evidence about the end entity's hardware environment.
 See {{security-considerations}} for more discussion.

 The `certs` contains a set of certificates that
-may be needed to validate the contents of an Evidence statement
+is intended to validate the contents of an Evidence statement
-contained in `evidence`.
+contained in `evidence`, if required.
 The set of certificates should contain
 the object that contains the public key needed to directly validate the
 `evidence`.
 The remaining elements should chain that data back to
 an agreed upon trust anchor used for attestation.
 No order is implied, it is